-Dr. Levine is also a co-founder of Challenge Success, a project of the Stanford Graduate School of Education.
+Dr. Levine is also a co-founder of Challenge Success, a project at Stanford's Graduate School of Education.
 Challenge Success believes that our increasingly competitive world has led to tremendous anxiety about our children’s futures and has resulted in a high pressure, myopic focus on grades, test scores and performance.
 This kind of pressure and narrow focus isn’t helping our kids become the resilient, capable, meaningful contributors we need in the 21st century.
 Challenge Success provides families and schools with the practical research-based tools they need to raise healthy, motivated kids, capable of reaching their full potential.

 Dr. Levine graduated Phi Beta Kappa from the State University of New York at Buffalo with a B.A. in English and an M.A. in Education.
 She began her career as an elementary and junior high school teacher in the South Bronx of New York before moving to California and earning her M.A. and Ph.D. in psychology.
 She has had a large clinical practice with an emphasis on child and adolescent problems and parenting issues, and has taught Child Development classes to graduate students at the University of California San Francisco Medical Center.
 For many years, Dr. Levine has been a consultant to various schools, from preschool through high school, public as well as private, throughout the country.
 Currently she spends most of her time crisscrossing the country speaking to parents, educators, students and business leaders as well as consulting with major corporations and high net worth individuals.